-Assumptions on interest rates, lapse, mortality, longevity and expense assumptions have a material impact on the value of
+Assumptions on interest rates, lapse, mortality, longevity and expense assumptions have a material impact on the value of liabilities.
+Best estimate assumptions underlying the valuation of technical provisions are reviewed at least annually.

 In addition assumptions regarding the bonus strategy impact the level of discretionary bonus.
 These are subject to regular review.